dharmab/bmw-f750gs-f850gs/models-and-packages.md

 All versions of the bike share the same frame and the same 853cc engine.
 Many of the parts are the same across the models as well.

-In addition, there are two option packages available in the US:
+In addition, there were two option packages available in the US as of 2019:

 - Select
 - Premium

 As of 2019, virtually all bikes imported into the US were equipped with the Premium package due to high demand for the optional features.

+## Changes by Model Year

+- 2021: Update for Euro5 emissions compliance.
+Exhaust headers are slightly larger, which impacts the design of some aftermarket skid plates.

 ## Models